yokolet/new-note/_posts/2017-06-04-construct-binary-tree.md

 </pre>

-Now, I will look at the left substree only.
+Now, I will look at the left subtree only.
 The arrays are preorder `[2, -3, 1]`, inorder `[-3, 2, 1]`.
 Again, the first element in preorder divides inorder into left and right subtrees.